ScottTPete/devmtzon/README.md

 ###  Folder Structure
 ####
-Proper and consistent folder structure can save you and your team hours of work.
-The most important rule of folder structure is consistency.
-Create a folder for you server files.
-Common names for this folder are server or api

-### Code
-####
+Most of the files you will need for this project are included, however we still need to add a few.

 * Create a new repository
 * Create the following files in this structure in your project folder

 ```
-api/
-    controllers/
-        productController.js
 public/
     (already included)

-package.json
+package.json (create)
-server.js
+server.js    (already included)

 ```